 These part-time jobs are spread throughout the campus, providing opportunities for departments to gain student expertise and assistance, and providing students with much-needed earnings and experience.
-Preference will be given to project proposals providing students with direct academic experience.

 Work study proposals with clerical, technical or child care duties as the primary focus of the job will be considered CUPE 951 positions.
 Students hired into these positions will be assessed union dues.
 Work study positions may not displace regular institutional employees.

 Departments will receive a work study call for proposals memo via campus mail.
 This memo includes all links to information necessary to participate in the program.
 Department secretaries, chairs, directors and heads are asked to forward the memo to all interested parties within their department.